 - In the Google Cloud console, go to the Cloud Storage Buckets page.

-Click Edit default storage class.
+Click the Edit icon (edit) for Default storage class.

 In the overlay window, select the new default storage class you would like for your bucket.